aurovrata/cf7-google-map/README.txt

 * the zoom and default location to be configured in the form edit page itself, thus different forms can have different default map zoom levels and pin location
 * the front end form displays the configured map and registers the location change of the pin which can be included in the email notification.
 * play nice with the [Post My CF7 Form](https://wordpress.org/plugins/post-my-contact-form-7/) plugin
+* a search field is available to lookup addresses
+* an optional set of address fields can be enabled from the cf7 tag to display reverse-geocode text address
+* if a user changes manually the first line of the (optional) address field, the reverse-geocode is frozen.
+This allows for address corrections.

 = Checkout our other CF7 plugin extensions =